Nancy Spector: Education

-Spector graduated with a B.A. in Philosophy from Sarah Lawrence College in 1981.
+Spector attended Emma Willard School and graduated with a B.A. in Philosophy from Sarah Lawrence College in 1981.
 She received an M.A. from Williams College in 1984 and a Master of Philosophy degree in Art History from City University Graduate Center in 1997.

 Career

 Spector was appointed as a Guggenheim curator in 1989.

 Spector was adjunct curator of the 1997 Venice Biennale and a co-curator of the first Berlin Biennale in 1998.
 At the Deutsche Guggenheim, Berlin, she has overseen commissions by Andreas Slominski (1999), Hiroshi Sugimoto (2000), Lawrence Weiner (2000), and Gabriel Orozco (2012), as well as organized the exhibitions Douglas Gordon’s The Vanity of Allegory (2005) and All in the Present Must be Transformed: Matthew Barney and Joseph Beuys (2006).

 Nancy Spector was one of the curators of Monument to Now, an exhibition of the Dakis Joannou Collection, which premiered in Athens in 2004 as an official part of the Olympics program.

 In 2007 she was the U.S. Commissioner for the Venice Biennale, where she presented an exhibition of work by Felix Gonzalez-Torres.

 In 2013 she was nominated as "Deputy Director and Jennifer and David Stockman Chief Curator".

 In 2017, when the White House requested the loan of a Vincent van Gogh painting, from the Guggenheim collection, Landscape With Snow, Spector suggested instead, America - a sculpture of a gold toilet by Maurizio Cattelan.

+In 2026, she curated Helter Skelter at Fondazione Prada, an exhibition containing works by Richard Prince and Arthur Jafa which took place during the 61st Venice Biennale.
+Following controversy around the selection of Alma Allen for the American Pavilion, with the State Department under Donald Trump abandoning the process of an independent review panel, some commentators dubbed Helter Skelter the 'unofficial US pavilion.'
+The show explored Jafa's and Prince's respective use of appropriation in their artistic practices to underscore the key points of intersection in their works including issues of race, class, gender identity, apocalyptic thought, and the American vernacular.